List of Charlie and the Chocolate Factory characters: Mr. Wilkinson

-In the Tom and Jerry version of the 1971 film, Slugworth is the main antagonist instead of an enigmatic villain.
-When he first meets Charlie, he sings a cover of Veruca's song "I Want it Now!" and also sings it as a duet with Veruca during her downfall.
+In the Tom and Jerry 2017 animated remake of the 1971 film, "Slugworth" is the main antagonist instead of an enigmatic villain where he is portrayed by Mick Wingert.
+When he first meets Charlie, he sings a cover of Veruca's song "I Want it Now" and also sings it again as a duet with Veruca during her downfall.
 He teams up with Spike to steal a Gobstopper from the factory, but the two are thwarted by Charlie, Tom, and Jerry.
-Despite being more emphasised as a villain, he is still revealed to be Wonka's employee Mr. Wilkinson, much to Tom and Jerry's dismay.
-Nevertheless, the cat and mouse get the last word on Slugworth/Wilkinson and Spike by shrinking them with the Wonkavision.
+Nevertheless, Tom and Jerry help Charlie get the last word on Slugworth/Wilkinson and Spike by shrinking them with the Wonkavision that previously shrunk Mike.
+Tuffy states that it might take awhile for them to pull themselves together.
+Despite being more emphasised as a villain, he is still revealed to be Wonka's employee Mr. Wilkinson, much to Tom and Jerry's dismay and to Spike's surprise.